Last Updated on December 21, 2022 by Rei Garnet

 If you notice any changes in your rabbit’s stool, immediately bring your rabbit to a veterinarian.

-Finally, make sure that your rabbit is old enough to be eating vegetables like asparagus.
+Finally, make sure that your rabbit is old enough to eat vegetables like asparagus.
 Rabbits that are less than 12 weeks old should only eat hay.

 Cite this article: